WallStreetMojo

 Source: https://sec.report/

 • Standalone Financial Statement or Consolidated Financial Statement.
-If an entity has a subsidiary company or multiple subsidiaries, it is required to prepare a standalone financial statement as well as consolidated financial statements.
-Consolidated financial statements present the combined financial performance of the holding company as well as its subsidiaries company.
+If an entity has a subsidiary company or multiple subsidiaries, it is required to prepare a standalone financial statement and consolidated financial statements.
+Consolidated financial statements present the combined financial performance of the holding company and its subsidiaries.

 • The reporting period for which the financial statements are presented.